 When I reached, I saw a police car standing outside my house and random neighbours stood outside whispering.
 A chill runs down my spine thinking about it.
 As I entered, Jiya came running to hug me “Ma, Rehan bhaiya has beaten up Bhabhi badly, she called the police.
 Police have arrested him...Papa has gone there with Gupta uncle.....”

 The rest was a blur.
 What a big mistake!
 As if my Rehan would ever beat up a woman!
 He is my son belonging to a respectable, progressive, civilized family like ours!
 My perfect son.
-Why is Mira filing a false complaint against my poor baby...?Share
+Why is Mira filing a false complaint against my poor baby...?Share this quote

 I reached the police station.
 I saw Mira – her eye was swollen and black.
 Her lips were bloody red, a visible cut.
 Her hand was resting on her stomach, an injury possibly from being “kicked” is what I heard.